-The first cash secured put options strategy that we’ll explore is Johnson & Johnson (JNJ), a well-known healthcare conglomerate.
+The first cash secured put option strategy that we’ll explore is Johnson & Johnson (JNJ), a well-known healthcare conglomerate.

-When you look up stock options in your broker’s trading interface, you will usually be presented with what is called an “options chain.”
-An options chain shows the different strike prices for call and put options at a certain expiration date.
-For example, here is the options chain for Johnson & Johnson that expire on July 27th, 2018 using the Interactive Brokers trading interface.
+When you look up stock options, you will usually be presented with what is called an “option chain.”
+An option chain shows the different strike prices for call and put options at a certain expiration date.
+For example, here is the option chain for Johnson & Johnson that expires on January 21st, 2022:

-We have now determined which put option we want to sell.
 The next step is determining how much cash is required to secure the transaction.
-This is calculated by multiplying the strike price of the option by the number of shares that are associated with the option, which is always 100.
-In this case, an investor needs to leave $11,600 in their brokerage account in case the options need to be exercised at the time of their expiration.
+This is calculated by multiplying the strike price by the number of shares that are associated with the option, which is 100.
+In this case, an investor needs to $15,500 ($155*100) in their brokerage account to “cash secure” the option in case it is exercised and 100 shares are “put” to you.

 The second unique aspect to pricing options is that even though options contracts correspond to 100 shares of stock, the quoted price is per share.
 Accordingly, multiply the quoted price by 100 to calculate your actual proceeds from selling 1 cash secured put.

-Lastly, we’ll want to calculate the additional yield on the collateral we’ve put up against these cash secured puts.
+Last, we want to calculate the yield on the collateral we’ve put up against these cash secured puts.

-We can calculate the additional income from the cash secured put strategy using the following formula:
+We can calculate the income from the cash secured put strategy using the following formula:

 The formula has two factors.
 The first is option premium divided by the trade’s cash collateral.
-This factor gives you how much absolute return you received expressed as a percentage of stock price.
+This factor gives you how much absolute return you received expressed as a percentage of strike price.

 In the case of Johnson & Johnson, here’s what the actual math works out to:

-The investor received a $79 of option premium while the stock in exchange for posting collateral of $11,600.
-The option had 45 days until expiration.
-This provides an annualized return of 5.5%.
+The investor received $370 of option premium in exchange for posting collateral of $15,500.
+The option had 127 days until expiration.
+This provides an annualized return of 6.9%.

 The next two examples will cover other well-known stocks – Coca-Cola (KO) and Berkshire Hathaway (BRK.B) – while sparing some of the detail of this first example.